 provides information, advice and counselling to individuals with a sexually transmitted infection (STI) playing a key role in helping people understand and manage their condition.
 They also have a vital role in prevention, raising awareness and helping people minimise the risk of transmission.

-There is also a range of specialist nurses working within Scotland’s communities including Looked-after Children’s Nurses, Treatment Room Nurses and Family Nurses.
+There is also a range of specialist nurses working within Scotland’s communities including Looked-after Children’s Nurses, Treatment Room Nurses and Family Nurses (meet Anne).
 In addition there are specialist nurses whose roles focus on particular conditions, for example, cancer, asthma, diabetes or Parkinson’s disease.
+To read more, meet Polly (Dermatology), Lyndsey (ADHD), Lorraine (Dementia), Debra (Cardiac), Michelle (Respiratory) and Moira (MND and MS).

-There are also nurses working in a variety of roles in Scotland’s communities using their nursing skills to support well-being in small charities and outreach roles, for example Parish nurses.
+There are also nurses working in a variety of roles in Scotland’s communities using their nursing skills to support well-being in small charities and outreach roles.